Release: May 11, 2012 - Author: Muck47 - Translator: Tony Montana - external link: IMDB - more from this series

 Comparison between the TV Version and the extended DVD Version.

-- 2 altered scenes consisting of two instances of alternative footage and one change concerning the audio track
+- 3 altered scenes consisting of two instances of alternative footage and two changes concerning the audio track

 - no difference in time